halibiram/Nuvio-Wiki/docs/quick-start.md

 ---

 ## 3. Connect Features & Integrations
-To populate your dashboard and enable metadata enrichment, configure your external accounts.
+To Enable metadata enrichment and external tracking, configure your external accounts.

 ### Trakt Configuration
 1. Navigate to **Settings** > **Trakt** and click **Connect Trakt**.